End-to-end Learning of a Fisher Vector Encoding for Part Features in Fine-grained Recognition

-These scores can directly be computed for all parameters $\mu_{k,d}$ and $\sigma_{k,d}$ (with $k=1,\ldots,K$ and $d=1,\ldots,D$) based on the estimated GMM parameters.
-Their concatenation results in a unified representation of dimension $2KD$ that we use as an FVE of part features.
-In this way, we have described the calculations of the new FVE-Layer that can be integrated into a deep learning architecture.
+Finally, these scores can be computed for all parameters $\vec\mu_k$ and $\vec\sigma_k$ of the estimated GMM.
+We use the concatenation of the scores as FVE of the part features, which results in a unified representation of dimension $2KD$ that is independent of the number of part features $T$.

-It is interesting to note that this layer differs from a typical deep learning layer (like convolutional or fully-connected) in the sense that its parameters are not trained through back-propagation, but through the iterative updates described in Sect.~\ref{sub:em_mini_batch_update}.
-A similar idea is employed in the batch-normalization layer~\cite{ioffe2015batch}, where running means and running variances are estimated iteratively based on every batch in the dataset.
-Subsequently, the estimated values are used to transform the outputs of the previous layer such that they have zero mean and unit variance afterward.
-The estimation of the running mean and running variance is identical to the estimation of a GMM with only one component.
-We have confirmed this observation in our experiments by comparing the estimated parameters of a batch-normalization layer and FVE-Layer with one mixture.
-However, the FVE-Layer uses a different feature transformation compared to batch-normalization, namely the FVE.

-As it is also the case for the batch-normalization layer, the new FVE-Layer can be integrated into any network architecture and allows for end-to-end learning despite the fact that the parameters of the layer are not estimated by back-propagation and gradient descent.
-The integration is possible because we are able to back-propagate the gradients through the FVE-Layer to the previous layers by specifying the gradients of this layer with respect to its inputs.
-Therefore, it is sufficient to provide the gradients for the individual components of the FVE, namely $\mathcal{F}_{\mu_{k,d}}(\mathcal{X}_I)$ and $\mathcal{F}_{\sigma_{k,d}}(\mathcal{X}_I)$, w.r.t. an arbitrary feature $x_{n,d_*}$, i.e., with respect to the dimension $d_*\in\{1,\ldots,D\}$ of the $n$-th sample: